The Joe Rogan Experience: 2020–2024: Spotify exclusive era

 In October 2020, the production of new episodes was put on hold for a week after Vernon tested positive for COVID-19.
 Rogan and the rest of the staff tested negative and resumed once they got the all-clear from a doctor.

-In episode 1,554, Kanye West clarified his reasons for running for president of the United States in 2020 and how it began in 2015.
+In episode No. 1,554, Kanye West clarified his reasons for running for president of the United States in 2020 and how it began in 2015.
 West was one of Rogan's most anticipated guests after the idea of Kanye coming on the podcast first surfaced in late 2018 and a premature confirmation by West in early 2019, ultimately taking close to a year before Kanye finally appeared on the show.

-In January 2022 an open letter signed by 270 health care professionals called on Spotify to develop a counter-misinformation content policy.
+In January 2022, an open letter signed by 270 health care professionals called on Spotify to develop a counter-misinformation content policy.
 An epidemiologist who signed the letter stated that she viewed Rogan as "a menace to public health", and that his ideas are "fringe", and "not backed in science".
-The health care professionals especially took issue with an episode that featured Robert W. Malone which were criticized for a comment Rogan made where he stated that he believed that young, healthy people do not need a COVID-19 vaccine.
+The health care professionals especially took issue with an episode that featured Robert W. Malone which was criticized for a comment Rogan made where he stated that he believed that young, healthy people do not need a COVID-19 vaccine.
 It was later reported that the letter gained an additional thousand signatures.

+On February 1, 2024, only a month before the murder of Collin Small, alleged perpetrator Sheldon Johnson was featured as a guest on The Joe Rogan Experience, wherein he talked about his criminal history and advocated for prison rehabilitation.

+2024–present: Return to YouTube and other platforms

+In February 2024, Spotify signed Rogan to a new $250 million contract but announced his show would not be exclusive to its service and instead be available to other platforms.
+Shortly thereafter, the podcast returned to Apple Podcasts.
+On February 29, 2024, for the first time in more than three years, a full episode of the podcast, an interview with Katt Williams, was released on YouTube.
+Episode No. 2,219 featured former US President Donald Trump during his 2024 presidential campaign.
+The three-hour episode went viral and acquired over 26 million views in its first 24 hours on YouTube.
+YouTube noted in a statement that the full episode “didn't appear prominently” in searches on the site, which was later fixed.
+On October 29, Rogan had uploaded the episode on his personal X account after he claimed YouTube hid the video from search results on purpose.
+The video gained 18.4 million views on X in two days.
+On October 31, the YouTube video had amassed 41 million views, becoming the podcast's second-most-viewed episode on the platform.

 Format

-There are at least three types of episodes, as labeled on YouTube.
-These are the "main" general category (of which there are over 1500 episodes), "MMA show", and the "Fight companion" episodes, which are streamed live.
+There are at least four types of episodes, as labeled on YouTube and Spotify.
+These are the "main" general category (of which there are over 2000 episodes), "JRE MMA Show", "Protect our Parks", and the "Fight Companion" episodes, which are streamed live.